Tuition for 2019-2020 has been set at $20,600. Our estimated cost of full-time attendance will be updated later this Spring.

 Part-time tuition, for those attending for less than 9 credit hours, has been set at $820 per credit hour.

-The estimated cost of full time attendance (for students enrolled in a minimum of nine semester hours) at the School of Divinity for the 2016-2017 academic year is:
+The estimated cost of full time attendance (for students enrolled in a minimum of nine semester hours) at the School of Divinity for the 2018-2019 academic year is:

 |Books & Supplies||1,000|

 For students enrolled in fewer than nine (9) semester hours or in Exploratory status:

-|Cost Per Hour||$778|
+|Cost Per Hour||$800|

 To audit a course:

-|Cost Per Hour||$85|
+|Cost Per Hour||$100|

-*** Meal expenses for residence hall and off-campus apartment students are based on $18.38 per day for thirty weeks.
+** Meal expenses for residence hall and off-campus apartment students are based on $18.38 per day for thirty weeks.
 For students living at home, the amount reflects one-third of the residence hall and off-campus amounts.
 An investigation of food allowances at comparable schools in the southeast reveals our food allowance to be fair.
 Book and supplies expenses are based on an average yearly cost as estimated by the WFU bookstore and the WFU Divinity Student COA Survey.
 The amount for part-time enrollment is a pro-rated amount based on the assumption that full-time enrollment includes 3 classes per term.
 All classes taken for credit toward the student’s degree are included in the determination of this COA component.
 Transportation expenses for residence hall and off-campus apartment students are based on $50 per week for thirty weeks.
 For students living at home, the amount reflects one-half of the residence hall and off-campus amounts.